 Emerging payment technologies can enable businesses to elevate the customer experience by streamlining—and in many cases reinventing—the payment process.
 While NFC and other mobile payment technologies have existed for quite some time, consumers finally seem to be warming up to ideas such as using their smartphone as a wallet, signaling a mainstream shift in how payments are made.
-In fact, the mobile wallet market, valued at approximately $594 billion in 2016, is expected to skyrocket to $3,142 billion by 2022, with a compound annual growth rate of around 32 percent between 2017 and 2022.11 Companies that are able to leverage emerging payment technologies while simultaneously maintaining the security of their payment platforms will be best positioned to gain from these investments.
+In fact, the mobile wallet market, valued at approximately $594 billion in 2016, is expected to skyrocket to $3,142 billion by 2022, with a compound annual growth rate of around 32 per cent between 2017 and 2022.11 Companies that are able to leverage emerging payment technologies while simultaneously maintaining the security of their payment platforms will be best positioned to gain from these investments.

-While businesses continue to explore how mobile payment technology can transform the in-store experience, and many are incorporating automatic payment technology into their apps, relatively few are building in adequate protection.
-Our study revealed that only 32 percent of executives at companies implementing mobile payment technology feel they have “mature” cybersecurity programs in place.
+While businesses continue to explore how mobile payment technology can transform the in-store experience and many are incorporating automatic payment technology into their apps, relatively few are building in adequate protection.
+Our study revealed that only 32 percent of executives at companies implementing mobile payment technology feel they have “mature” cybersecurity programmes in place.
 Leaders should remember that the same technologies they employ to provide new and efficient delivery channels for their customers are also being used aggressively by hackers and criminal elements.
 Cyber criminals will likely probe emerging payment systems because they aren’t as protected as some others.

 The constant evolution of payment technology requires perpetual cyber vigilance.
 The long-awaited roll-out of EMV chip technology, for example, was one win in the battle against cybercrime and fraud.
 However, businesses should not feel a false sense of security.
 Ultimately, ploys such as EMV “chip-and-PIN” technology will likely not eradicate payment fraud, but simply shift the type of fraud that occurs as cyber criminals look to exploit new weaknesses.

-In order to keep up with change, effective cybersecurity programs should allocate sufficient budget toward developing new and maintaining existing security controls.
+In order to keep up with change, effective cybersecurity programmes should allocate sufficient budget toward developing new and maintaining existing security controls.
 Executives in our survey indicate they are currently allocating roughly one-third of their total cyber budgets to developing new and maintaining existing security controls.

-Many consumer businesses are increasingly leveraging digital payment technology from companies that specialize in electronic payments.
+Many consumer businesses are increasingly leveraging digital payment technology from companies that specialise in electronic payments.
 This reliance on third parties can create all-new hurdles in the world of cybersecurity.
 Businesses can invest heavily in their own cybersecurity initiatives, but it can be all for naught if a third-party vendor creates a weak link in the chain.
 While many consumer businesses appear extremely confident in the third-party vendors they work with, our survey indicates that only a few regularly review and test their vendors’ cybersecurity capabilities.

 For many brands, particularly in the restaurant and hospitality sectors, geographic expansion is key to growth.
 While franchising can give brands an effective way to scale, it can also create a variety of cybersecurity issues.
-Despite appearing to be big, global brands on the surface, many franchisees operate more like small to medium-sized businesses, and cybersecurity spending often takes a back seat to profit-related initiatives.
+Despite appearing to be big, global brands on the surface, many franchisees operate more like small to medium-sized businesses and cybersecurity spending often takes a back seat to profit-related initiatives.

 Often, franchisees assume that criminals are after the “big guys,” businesses that handle thousands of payments daily.
 This false assumption can actually make franchisees more susceptible to breaches because they generally don’t make cybersecurity a top priority.
-Restaurant organizations provide an excellent example.
+Restaurant organisations provide an excellent example.
 With limited funding for cybersecurity (figure 10), many restaurant franchisees outsource their point-of-sale (POS) systems to third-party service providers, which may not always adhere to best security practices.